The Australian Government seeks a gas market that:

 Australian Domestic Gas Security Mechanism

-The Australian Domestic Gas Security Mechanism (ADGSM) is in place to ensure there is a sufficient supply of natural gas to meet the forecast needs of Australian energy users.
+The Australian Domestic Gas Security Mechanism (ADGSM) is in place to ensure there is sufficient natural gas supply to meet the forecast needs of Australian energy users.
 The ADGSM is a measure of last resort.

-If there is a supply shortfall in the domestic market, LNG projects may be required to limit their exports or find new gas sources.
+If a gas supply shortfall is forecast for Australia, liquefied natural gas (LNG) projects may need to limit exports or find new gas sources.

-The Minister for Resources is responsible for making the decision as to whether a shortfall market exists.
+The Minister for Resources is responsible for determining whether a shortfall market exists.
 Their decision is informed by expert advice from:

 - the Australian Energy Market Operator (AEMO)